 The Haleys continued to live (and he to maintain his office) at 531 Beacon until the early 1950s, after which they lived in Marblehead.

-By 1955, 531 Beacon was owned by Boston University.
+On December 16, 1954, 531 Beacon was purchased from Arthur Spiller by Boston University.
 In August of 1955, it applied for (and subsequently received) permission to convert the property into a dormitory.